RedditRecs

 Reddit Icon

-thejosef • 8 days ago
+thejosef • about 2 months ago

 Main reasons I went back to Apple Watch Ultra (3) was I appreciate they’ve kept pricing the same, satellite emergency service is included, and cellular on a run is just awesome.
 I’ll miss my Tactix 8 (best Garmin I’ve ever owned), but I’m not a professional athlete so the AWU will work better with my daily life.
 I will definitely miss the daily run suggestions but I’m using the Runna app now so that fills in the gap (for a fee).
 Both brands have awesome products right now.. it’s a great time to be alive!